 Step 4: Change Header Type

-To change the header type of the newly added column, click on the down arrow on the column header and click on Whole Numbers option.
+To change the header type of the newly added column, click on the down arrow on the column header and click on the Whole Numbers option.

 After changing the header type, your data table will look like this-